sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-05_paschimamnayeshvari-and-shiva-of-the-shikha.md

 +++
-title = "paschimAmnAyeshvarI and shiva of thexa0shikhA"
+title = "paschimAmnAyeshvarI and shiva of the shikhA"

 +++
 We first salute the master of the school, matsyendra and ku\~nkumAMbA